0x2bc/AleoCommunityDashboard/README.md

 This guide tells how to connect to [Aleo Community Dashboard](http://194.163.131.85:3000/d/gbRwEaknz/aleo-community-dashboard?orgId=1&refresh=10sz)

+The guide is ONLY for those who run Aleo miners

 ![image](https://user-images.githubusercontent.com/2911961/126993070-944ba3b9-8233-48d3-9741-e634ac699ab9.png)

 For more information on Telegraf and Grafana see https://github.com/stakeconomy/solanamonitoring/blob/main/README.md